ashilCtn/machine-test/README.md

 It fetches sales data from an endpoint then stores into a local sqlite database

 ## How to run
+1. Install node on your device
+2. Clone the repo
-1. Install dependencies:
+3. Install dependencies:
    npm install
-2. Start server:
+4. Start server:
    npm start

 ## Working